 Autostrada Tolls and Amenities

-If you're trying to decide whether to drive or travel by train in Italy, you'll need to add the cost of tolls into your price comparison.
+If you're trying to decide whether to drive or travel by train in Italy, you'll need to add the cost of tolls to your price comparison.

 You can use an Autostrada toll calculator to find the cost of traveling between two points.
 There's also a calendar at the bottom of the page that shows dates for possible heavy traffic and a box next to it that lists the current cheapest fuel prices at northern Italy autostrada stations (note that prices are per liter and one liter is about .26 gallon).